tahsd/hsd21_project/README.md

 Insert the sdcard to the device, and boot your device.
 How you can boot your device via minicom is explained [here.](http://etl.snu.ac.kr/mod/ubboard/article.php?id=1413711&bwid=2500892)

+## Optional
+※ This repo is totally same to lab09.
+You can just skip 3~6 and extend your work on lab09.

 ## 3. Download the repository
-※ This repo is totally same to lab09.
-You can just skip this and extend your work on lab09.
 You need to download this repository to start your final project.
 ```
 $ git clone https://github.com/tahsd/hsd21_project